B-spline: Properties

 A B-spline function is a combination of flexible bands that is controlled by a number of points that are called control points, creating smooth curves.
 These functions are used to create and manage complex shapes and surfaces using a number of points.
 B-spline function and Bézier functions are applied extensively in shape optimization methods.

 A B-spline of order $n$ is a piecewise polynomial function of degree $n - 1$ in a variable $x$.
-It is defined over $1 + n$ locations $t_j$, called knots or breakpoints, which must be in non-descending order $t_j \leq t_{j+1}$.
+It is defined over $n$ locations $t_i$, called knots or breakpoints, which must be in non-descending order $t_i \leq t_{i+1}$.
 The B-spline contributes only in the range between the first and last of these knots and is zero elsewhere.
-If each knot is separated by the same distance $h$ (where $h = t_{j+1} - t_j$) from its predecessor, the knot vector and the corresponding B-splines are called "uniform" (see cardinal B-spline below).
+If each knot is separated by the same distance $h$ (where $h = t_{i+1} - t_i$) from its predecessor, the knot vector and the corresponding B-splines are called "uniform" (see cardinal B-spline below).

 For each finite knot interval where it is non-zero, a B-spline is a polynomial of degree $n - 1$.
 A B-spline is a continuous function at the knots.
 When all knots belonging to the B-spline are distinct, its derivatives are also continuous up to the derivative of degree $n - 2$.
 If the knots are coincident at a given value of $x$, the continuity of derivative order is reduced by 1 for each additional coincident knot.
 B-splines may share a subset of their knots, but two B-splines defined over exactly the same knots are identical.
 In other words, a B-spline is uniquely defined by its knots.

 One distinguishes internal knots and end points.
 Internal knots cover the $x$-domain one is interested in.
-Since a single B-spline already extends over $1 + n$ knots, it follows that the internal knots need to be extended with $n - 1$ endpoints on each side, to give full support to the first and last B-spline, which affect the internal knot intervals.
+Since a single B-spline already extends over $n$ knots, it follows that the internal knots need to be extended with $n - 1$ endpoints on each side, to give full support to the first and last B-spline, which affect the internal knot intervals.
 The values of the endpoints do not matter, usually the first or last internal knot is just repeated.

 The usefulness of B-splines lies in the fact that any spline function of order $n$ on a given set of knots can be expressed as a linear combination of B-splines: